aicenter/ShoDi/AMOD_README.md

 3. Then invoke the `shortestPaths` target of the created `Makefile`:
   * `cmake --build . --target shortestPaths`

 After this, you should acquire a runnable application `shortestPathsPreprocessor` and a shared library `libshortestPaths.so` in Linux or `shortestPaths.dll` in Windows.
 This result can also be achieved by simply loading this project into your favourite IDE and then using the tools provided by it.
+Note that your library must have the exact same architecture as the JVM you will be using.
+In some older JDKs, the JVM is 32-bit only.
+In such cases, it is necessary to compile a 32-bit version of the library (64-bit version will not work with the JVM).

 Creating the data structure required for the query algorithm
 ------------------------------------------------------------